MicrosoftDocs/memdocs/windows-365/enterprise/manage-cloud-pcs-using-configuration-manager.md

 To manage Cloud PCs by using Configuration Manager co-management, you must meet the following requirements:

-- In Configuration Manager, disable  Enable automatic site-wide client push installation.
+- In Configuration Manager, disable **Enable automatic site-wide client push installation**.
 For more information, see [How to deploy clients to Windows computers in Configuration Manager](/mem/configmgr/core/clients/deploy/deploy-clients-to-windows-computers).
 - Make sure that each Cloud PC user has been assigned both a Cloud PC license and an Intune license.
 Cloud PC provisioning will fail if the user doesn’t have both licenses.
 The Enrollment Status Page (ESP) will also fail.
 - [Enable co-management in Configuration Manager](/mem/configmgr/comanage/how-to-enable).
 - Distribute the ccmsetup.msi installer as a Line-of-Business (LOB) client app from Microsoft Intune.
 For more information, see How to [Install the Configuration Manager client](/mem/configmgr/comanage/how-to-prepare-win10#install-the-configuration-manager-client).